 Grief-Related Poems for Specific Kinds of Loss

-Poems for the Loss of a Parent
+Poems for Losing a Parent

 For the most part, everyone will experience the loss of a parent at some time in his or her life.
 The death may be sudden, or the parent may pass away after a long illness.
 Either way, poems can help ease the pain, even if only for a short time.
 Some very nice examples include:

-Loss of a Sibling Poems
+Poem for Losing a Sibling Poems

 Losing a brother or sister to death is unsettling for the entire family.
 Not only does a child (or adult) lose a sibling, a parent loses a child as well.
 Some touching poems for sibling loss include: